Another Word For COOL

 unqualified

-Adjective : Not qualified, ineligible, unfit for a position or task.
+Adjective : Not qualified: ineligible; unfit for a position or task.

-Adjective : Outright; thorough; utter.
+Adjective : Outright; thorough; utter; unhampered.

 unenthusiastic